ForgeRock/id.me-auth-tree-node/README.md

 ### Prerequisites

 You are familiar with ForgeRock Federation concepts.
-Install our SAML2 Node which can be found [here](https://backstage.forgerock.com/marketplace/api/catalog/entries/AWt2Ry-ktOjgaXWNPSxp).
+Install the SAML2 Node which can be found [here](https://backstage.forgerock.com/marketplace/api/catalog/entries/AWt2Ry-ktOjgaXWNPSxp).

 ### Hosted SP